Lipid Structure and Metabolism

 Introduction

 Lipids are a class of organic molecules that are soluble in nonpolar solvents and insoluble in water.
-They are a major component of cell membranes, and they also serve as a storage form of energy.
-The structure and metabolism of lipids can be complex, but it is important for understanding how cells function.
+They are a major component of cell membranes and serve as a storage form of energy.
+The structure and metabolism of lipids are complex but crucial for understanding cellular function.

 Basic Concepts

-Lipids are classified into several different groups based on their structure.
-The main classes of lipids are:
+Lipids are classified into several groups based on their structure.
+The main classes include:

 - Fatty acids